rikikoo/lem_in/README.md

 turn 5: antC 2 -> t, antD 6 -> t
 ```

+### Program input
-Input for the program is given in a text file in a specific format:
+Input for the program is given in a text file in a specific order and format:

 ```
-the_number_of_ants
+number_of_ants
 vertex_ids
 edges
 ```
++ the first line of the input is `number_of_ants`, an integer
++ `vertex_ids` are arbitrary alphanumerical strings, followed by two space separated integers, which represent their coordinates (useful only when visualizing the graph). a `vertex_id` can't start with an 'L'.
-Vertex IDs are followed by two integers, representing their coordinates (used for visualizer only).
-Source and sink vertices are denoted by a preceding `##start` and `##end`, respectively.
++ source and sink vertices are denoted by a preceding `##start` and `##end`, respectively
++ `edges` are two `vertex-ids` separated by a '-' (dash)
++ The input can have comments (lines that start with a '#') anywhere, which are ignored by the parser

 Example input:
 ```
 2
 1 0 2
 ##start
-0 2 0
+0 1 0
 ##end
-4 2 6
+4 1 4
-2 4 2
+2 2 1
+# this is a comment
-3 4 4
+3 2 3
 0-2
 2-3
 3-4
+# this as well
 4-1
 0-1
 ```
-which says that we need to transport 2 ants through the following graph:
+This input tells us that we need to transport 2 ants through the following graph:
 ```
     (0) <---- start/source
    /   \